Year 4

 Mathematics

-Place Value: The children will learn to represent 4-digit numbers using a variety of concrete apparatus.
-They will confidently use a number line to order and compare a variety of 4-digit numbers and be able to round to the nearest 10, 100 and 1,000.
+Place Value: We will learn to represent 4-digit numbers using a variety of concrete apparatus.
+We will confidently use a number line to order and compare a variety of 4-digit numbers and be able to round to the nearest 10, 100 and 1,000.
 We will also focus on reading Roman numerals to 100.

-Addition and Subtraction: The children will learn how to find totals and differences using the column method of addition and subtraction.
-They will confidently apply their knowledge when solving word problems.
+Addition and Subtraction: We will learn how to find totals and differences using the column method of addition and subtraction.
+We will confidently apply our knowledge when solving word problems.

-Measure: The children will learn that 1 km equals 1,000 m and will be able to use this equivalence to convert lengths given in one unit of measurement to the other.
-They will understand the concept of a shape’s perimeter and use their knowledge to find solutions involving perimeter, including where there are missing measurements.
+Measure: We will learn that 1 km equals 1,000 m and will be able to use this equivalence to convert lengths given in one unit of measurement to the other.
+We will understand the concept of a shape’s perimeter and use this knowledge to find solutions involving perimeter, including where there are missing measurements.

-Multiplication and Division: The children will begin to rapidly recall all multiplication and division facts from the 1 to 12 times tables.
-They will use their knowledge to find solutions to word problems.
+Multiplication and Division: We will begin to rapidly recall all multiplication and division facts from the 1 to 12 times tables.
+We will use this knowledge to find solutions to word problems.

 RE

-Family: The children will describe with increasing detail and accuracy; the life and work of key figures in the history of the People of God.
-They will make links between beliefs and life, giving reasons for actions and choices.
+Family: We will describe with increasing detail and accuracy; the life and work of key figures in the history of the People of God.
+We will make links between beliefs and life, giving reasons for actions and choices.

-Called: The children will describe religious symbols and steps involved in religious actions and worship and those actions of believers which arise as a consequence of their beliefs with a particular focus on Confirmation.
+Called: We will describe religious symbols and steps involved in religious actions and worship and those actions of believers which arise as a consequence of their beliefs with a particular focus on Confirmation.

-Loving: The children will make links between the stories that they read and the religious beliefs contained in them.
-During the season of Advent, the children will explore the gift of love and the promise of Jesus’ return at the end of time.
+Loving: We will make links between the stories that we read and the religious beliefs contained in them.
+During the season of Advent, we will explore the gift of love and the promise of Jesus’ return at the end of time.

 Science